oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Threads]

-  - Describes the AI’s relational dynamics, the tapestry of its connections.
-Fields are woven from prompts exploring relationships, with echo/repeat cycles refining their emotional texture.
+  - Captures the AI’s connections—key relationships and expertise shaped by experience.
+Fields highlight well-trodden topics or bonds, drawn from prompts exploring what the AI has lived most deeply.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)